Citizen's Guide to Property Tax

 You will receive notice of your property's value in one of two ways: the county assessor may send you a notice of assessment, known as a Form 11.
-Otherwise, the assessed value of your property can be found with your tax bill.
+Otherwise, the assessed value of your property can be found on your tax bill.
 This document is known as the TS-1 tax comparison statement.

 If you feel your assessment does not reflect the market value-in-use of your property, you may appeal your assessment.
-To file an appeal, you must contact your local assessor by June 15 of the year that you recieve a Form 11.
+To file an appeal, you must contact your local assessor by June 15 of the year that you receive a Form 11.
 If no Form 11 is mailed, the filing date it June 15 of the following year.
 Indiana law does not require taxpayers to submit an appraisal in order to appeal an assessment.

 To see an illustration of the property tax assessment appeals process, click here.

 Property taxes represent a property owner's portion of the local government's budgeted spending for the current year.
 Increases or decreases depend upon a local government's fiscal management, the assessed valuation of a property and/or local tax rates, which are based on the budget proposals submitted by local government taxing entities that provide services to each community.
 Local spending is the reason for property tax rate increases - or decreases - depending on local fiscal management.